OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/RUN_WITH_EXTENSION.md

 For information on running the sample on Excel on the web, see [Sideload Office Add-ins to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

 For information on debugging on older versions of Office, see [Debug add-ins using developer tools in Microsoft Edge Legacy](https://learn.microsoft.com/office/dev/add-ins/testing/debug-add-ins-using-devtools-edge-legacy).

-## Explore the add-in code
-To explore an Office add-in project, you can start with the key files listed below.

-- The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting **Validate Manifest File** option from the Office Add-ins Development Kit.
-- The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.
-- The `./src/taskpane/taskpane.css` file contains the CSS that's applied to content in the task pane.
-- The `./src/taskpane/taskpane.js` file contains the Office JavaScript API code that facilitates interaction between the task pane and the Excel application.

 ## See also
 Once you understand the sample, make it your own!
 All the information about Office Add-ins is found in our [official documentation](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins).
 You can also explore more samples in the Office Add-ins Development Kit.
 Select **View Samples** to see more samples of real-world scenarios.